 Delegation is essential to the financial well-being of a practice.
 The existence of well-trained clinical and administrative staff allows a practice’s doctors to focus on their unique (and high value) competencies.

-The concept of clinical delegation is well-understood by dentists, and is something that they first encountered in dental school.
+The concept of clinical delegation is well-understood by dentists and is something first encountered in dental school.

-However, delegation of the administrative functions in a practice is something that is normally encountered much later when a dentist becomes the owner of a practice, and it happens without the dentist having the benefit of any training.
+However, the delegation of the administrative functions in a practice is normally encountered much later when a dentist becomes a practice owner, and it happens without the dentist having the benefit of any training.

 The combination of lack of training and low level of interest often create a “perfect storm” where dentists unconsciously fall into the trap of turning delegation, which is desirable and beneficial, into abdication, which can be dangerous.